Corfu & Islands by Gulet

 Our gulet carries us over the waves to Argostoli in preparation for Day 6...

 This morning we get to know Argostoli, the relaxed cosmopolitan town that has been Kefalonia's capital since the 18th century.
 Our main focus here is the collection of the Stavros Museum, which contains archaeological finds from all over Kefalonia.
 Highlights include an inscribed clay mask dating from the 1st or 2nd century BC, and fragments of bronze tripods - examples of the sort thought to have been brought home by Homer's Odysseus.

 In the afternoon we set sail for Paxos, one of the Ionian's smallest island groups.
 Its luminous turquoise seas beckon, and we have a lovely opportunity to swim in them on arrival.

 A relaxed morning sees us travelling back to Corfu Town.
 We soak up the sun beneath the sails and watch the crystal waters pass us by.
 On arrival back to the harbour, we have the afternoon to visit the craggy Byzantine fortress of Angelokastro.
 This formidable castle has played a vital role in defending the island for centuries, sheltering peasants, and fending off sieging Ottomans.

 Our final stop is the famous Monastery of Paleokastritsa, a large complex of chapels, cells and rare Byzantine relics, accessible via a forest of olive trees.
 Following our visit we return to the comfortable accommodation of our gulet for an evening farewell dinner and drinks.

 - Local Travel - Private a/c coach

-- Entries & Tips - Entry to all sites in programme & tips
+- Entries & Tips - Entry to all sites in programme; tips included

 - Hotels - On this particular trip, our hotel is a gulet.